slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Traditional military theorists such as Sun Tzu (“Supreme excellence consists of breaking the enemy's resistance without fighting”) and Machiavelli (“Never attempt to win by force what can be won by deception”) evangelized for clever tactics.
 These methods tend to result in far fewer casualties, waste fewer resources and are a display of superior intellect, rather than just strength.

 Attrition warfare is usually a last resort only.
 And most of the time when you win, it's only temporary.
 By not scoring a decisive blow, the winners leave room for the losers to believe they can win the next time.

-“The war will be ended by the exhaustion of nations rather than the victories of armies.” -- Winston Churchill

 From the start, the Battle of Verdun was fought upon a foundation of attrition.
 Both sides were essentially trapped, with no option but to keep trying to force the other into submission.
 Both sides were using similar approaches with similar capabilities.